weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 CULTURES
 --------

-The game currently ships with English, Russian and Chinese (Simplified).
+The game currently ships with English, Russian, German, Japanese and Chinese (Simplified).
 If you'd like to add localisations for another language, add a json file with a culture entity to the /content/cultures folder in your mod.
 You can copy the format from the existing cultures in /core/cultures.

 A culture entity allows you to specify:
 - the name of the language